top of page

 GIAs, or General Investment Accounts, are taxable investment accounts.
 There is no tax relief on contributions and income tax is payable on any income generated (such as interest or dividends).
 There is also capital gains tax on any growth, payable when assets are sold.

-The main advantage of these accounts is that there are no limits on how much you can contribute, and no restrictions on withdrawals - unlike ISAs or pensions.
+The main advantage of these accounts is that, unlike SIPPs and ISA, there are no limits on how much you can contribute.
+There are also no restrictions on withdrawals.

 You can use your income tax, dividend, and capital gains tax allowances to reduce liability, but using your ISA and Pension/SIPP allowances first is usually more tax-efficient.